ccxt/ccxt/wiki/Manual.md

 **With market buys some exchanges require the total cost of the order in the quote currency!** The logic behind it is simple, instead of taking the amount of base currency to buy or sell some exchanges operate with _"how much quote currency you want to spend on buying in total"_.

 To place a market buy order with those exchanges you would not specify an amount of 2 BTC, instead you should somehow specify the total cost of the order, that is, 18000 USD in this example.
-The exchanges that treat `market buy` orders in this way have an exchange-specific option `createMarketBuyRequiresPrice` that allows specifying the total cost of a `market buy` order in two ways.
+The exchanges that treat `market buy` orders in this way have an exchange-specific option `createMarketBuyOrderRequiresPrice` that allows specifying the total cost of a `market buy` order in two ways.

 The first is the default and if you specify the `price` along with the `amount` the total cost of the order would be calculated inside the lib from those two values with a simple multiplication (`cost = amount * price`).
 The resulting `cost` would be the amount in USD quote currency that will be spent on this particular market buy order.